Price in USD: Retired breeding cat about $500. Cat bought from breeder around $1,200-$1,600.

 The Better Answer

 The above is the conventional answer.
-You what the better answer is, don’t you?
+You want to know what the better answer is, don’t you?

 Forget about buying a fancy pedigree cat and find a cat that really needs you instead; a cat that lives in a shelter waiting to be euthanised unless you come along.